-Variability bands accompanying mortality data should be used for the purposes of comparisons over time and for national estimates at a point in time for Indigenous/non-Indigenous and cause of death comparisons.
+Variability bands accompanying mortality data should be used for the purposes of comparisons over time and for national estimates at a point in time for Indigenous/non-Indigenous Australians and cause of death comparisons.
 They should not be used for comparing mortality rates at a single point in time between jurisdictions as the variability bands and mortality rates do not take into account differences in under-identification of Indigenous deaths between jurisdictions.

-Baseline year for National Indigenous Reform Agreement (NIRA) target (Halve the gap in mortality rates for Indigenous children under 5 within a decade) is 2008; baseline year for this indicator is 2006; target year is 2018.
+Baseline year for the Council of Australian Governments' Closing the Gap target (Halve the gap in mortality rates for Indigenous children under 5 within a decade) is 2008; data reported for this indicator since 2006; target year is 2018.

-Child 1-4 and child 0-4 mortality measures are derived from ERPs and projections based on the 2011 Census.
-The non-Indigenous population will be calculated based on 2011 Census based ERP total population minus 2011 Census based
+Child aged 1-4 and child aged 0-4 mortality measures are derived from ERPs and the 2016 Census-based Indigenous population estimates and projections (series B).

+The non-Indigenous population will be calculated based on the ERP total population minus the 2016 Census-based Indigenous estimates and projections (series B).